 • Tip 4

 Arrangements for selling the family home.
-Where necessary, try to agree a plan for selling your property.
+Where necessary, try to agree a plan for selling your property, and if necessary splitting the equity.
 If the property is being viewed, make sure that either you or your partner is available to tidy the internal accommodation and show people around.

 • Tip 5